-His most recent awards include an outstanding teacher award from ISMRM in cardiovascular imaging, the elite reviewer award from the Journal of the American College of Cardiology, two Executive Council awards and a silver medal from the American Roentgen Ray Society, and Cum Laude and contrast agent awards from the Society of Computed Body Tomography and Magnetic Resonance.
+His most recent awards include the Margulis Award for best manuscript in Radiology (2014), an outstanding teacher award from ISMRM in cardiovascular imaging, the elite reviewer award from the Journal of the American College of Cardiology, two Executive Council awards and a silver medal from the American Roentgen Ray Society, and Cum Laude and contrast agent awards from the Society of Computed Body Tomography and Magnetic Resonance.
 In 2007 Dr. Bluemke was named among the top 10 radiologists by Medical Imaging and among America's Top Doctors by Castle Connolly Medical Ltd for the past 5 years.
-He has received two NIH Director’s awards and the NIH Clinical Center Director’s award.
+He has received two NIH Director's awards and the NIH Clinical Center Director's award.

 Jain A, Tandri H, Dalal D, Chahal H, Soliman EZ, Prineas RJ, Folsom AR, Lima JA, Bluemke DA.
 Diagnostic and prognostic utility of electrocardiography for left ventricular hypertrophy defined by magnetic resonance imaging in relationship to ethnicity: the Multi-Ethnic Study of Atherosclerosis (MESA).
 Am Heart J. 2010 Apr;159(4):652-8.
 PubMed PMID: 20362725; PubMed Central PMCID: PMC2856691.